 I travelled to Cuba a few years ago and believe I accidentally drank some tap water that had been mixed into juice.
 I was a very sick lady after that, indeed.

-So, with my stomach as the ultimate litmus test, I travelled to Thailand in 2018, with my bottle by my side.
+So, I travelled to Thailand in 2018, with my bottle by my side.
 I used it in Bangkok, Ao Nang and on Koh Lanta and I did not vomit, not even once.
 This is a glowing endorsement.

-The GRAYL water bottle on the other hand, is delightfully straightforward.
+The GRAYL water bottle is delightfully straightforward.
 You fill it up from a water source, push down the inner press and you have 500mls of water, ready to be drunk.